'I Got to Figure Things Out': When Will Isaiah Thomas Mesh with Cavs Starters?

 But we've had these discussions before.
 We know how they end.
 The Cavaliers in the Eastern Conference Finals and favored—that's what happens when you have LeBron James—over a squad like the Boston Celtics.
 Or maybe the Raptors this year, given how deep and electric they look.
 It makes the regular season one giant tune-up to get their, um, stuff, figured out.

 That task is no longer as simple as it once was, not since Isaiah Thomas replaced Kyrie Irving.
-Thomas missed the season's first three months due to offseason hip surgery.
+Thomas missed the season's first three months due a hip injury.
 He returned to the court last week, right around the season's halfway mark, giving the Cavaliers about four months to blend him into their fabric and elevate the roster into one capable of doing what last year's could not.

 Yet four games in, we've already learned the process is not going to be easy.